gantian127/nwm/docs/source/index.rst

 Download NWM Data
 +++++++++++++++++++++

-"NwmHs" class is used to download and store the NWM data as an xarray object for visualization or analysis.

 You can launch binder to test and run the code below. |binder|

 .. |binder| image:: https://mybinder.org/badge_logo.svg